MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 ### Foreground service on Android
 To enable background playback on Android, you must set the `enableForegroundService` parameter to `true` when calling the `UseMauiCommunityToolkitMediaElement` method in *MauiProgram.cs*.
 If you fail to do this, an exception will be thrown when the application is run on Android.

-### Foreground service on Android
-To enable background playback on Android, you must set the `enableForegroundService` parameter to `true` when calling the `UseMauiCommunityToolkitMediaElement` method in *MauiProgram.cs*.
-If you fail to do this, an exception will be thrown when the application is run on Android.
-The purpose of the foreground service is to keep the media playback active when the application is in the background.
-The foreground service also enables rich media notifications.

 ### Using Metadata

 A `MediaElement` can use metadata for `MediaElement.MetadataTitle`, `MediaElement.MetadataArtist` and `MediaElement.MetadataArtworkUrl`.
 You can set